Massachusetts-based Seven Cycles have been hand-crafting high-end custom bikes from steel, titanium and carbon fibre since 1997.

 Working with the Maverick team has been a great partnership… [but] all successful products go through a cycle from introduction to growth, maturity and decline, until the lifecycle begins all over again.
 We’d worked with Maverick for a long period, and the time came to look at dual suspension from a different perspective.

 Dave’s experience and reputation for developing technologies such as dw-link and Split Pivot made him an obvious choice.
 So, we contacted each other and found we each had some compelling ideas about working together.
-We are also fortunate that both our companies are based in
+We are also fortunate that both our companies are based in Massachusetts, which makes collaborating easier.

 Can you give us any more details of the new platform?